ArtursGailis1995/esp8266-fastled-webserver/README.md

     char* ssid = "your-ssid";
     char* password = "your-password";

 Set communication pin for your ESP8266 module in the sketch before uploading it.
-For example if you use D2 pin on your board, it will be pin GPIO4 pin in the code.
+For example if you use D2 pin on your board, it will be GPIO4 pin in the code.
 You can see the ESP8266 pin mappings in the image below.
+Look for the following code fragment in the sketch's `.ino` file and change data pin if needed.
+Do not use any letters when assigning data pin - just type in the number.

     #define DATA_PIN      4